-40 (14) Any other requirement established by the commission and council in the rules41 required by section seventeen of this article.

-42 (c) Campus development plans shall incorporate all current and proposed facilities,43 including educational and general and auxiliary facilities.

-(d) Not later than the next regularly scheduled meeting of the commission or council, as applicable, following the fifth anniversary date after the commission confirms receives or council approves, as appropriate, the development plan of a governing board the governing board shall report on the progress made in the first five years to implement the campus development plan for each campus under its jurisdiction.
-In addition, the governing board shall report on its plans to implement the remaining five-year period of its campus development plan.

-- 50 (e) Each governing board shall update its campus development plan at least once during - 51 each 10-year period and any update shall be submitted to the commission or council, as - 52 appropriate and is those submitted to the council are subject to the confirmation of the commission - 53 or approved by approval of the council. as appropriate - 54 (f) Except for the governing boards of the exempted schools, a A governing board may - 55 not implement a campus development plan or plan update that has not been confirmed by - 56 submitted to the commission or submitted to and approved by the council, as appropriate.
+- 40 (14) Any other requirement established by the commission and council in the rules required by §18B-19-17 of this code. - (c) Campus development plans shall incorporate all current and proposed facilities, including educational and general and auxiliary facilities. - (d) Not later than the next regularly scheduled meeting of the commission or council, as applicable, following the fifth anniversary date after the commission confirms receives or council approves, as appropriate, the development plan of a governing board the governing board shall report on the progress made in the first five years to implement the campus development plan for each campus under its jurisdiction.
+In addition, the governing board shall report on its plans to implement the remaining five-year period of its campus development plan. - (e) Each governing board shall update its campus development plan at least once during each 10-year period and any update shall be submitted to the commission or council, as appropriate and is those submitted to the council are subject to the confirmation of the commission or approved by approval of the council. as appropriate - (f) Except for the governing boards of the exempted schools, a A governing board may not implement a campus development plan or plan update that has not been confirmed by submitted to the commission or submitted to and approved by the council, as appropriate.